 The following are some of the many areas of a factory that can be used as visual surfaces to convey a message:

-- Floors – Floor markings and floor signs are an excellent form of visual communication.
+Floors – Floor markings, floor signs, and floor stickers are an excellent form of visual communication.
 Floors have a particular advantage in that the information is typically only seen by those who are in the immediate area, which makes it possible to display more specific information than would typically be done on walls.

 There are, of course, many other areas in your factory that can be used to improve visual communications.
 Just make sure you are looking for the ideal place to convey a visual message and consider how it can be done most effectively.